datalift-project/datalift/interconnection/readme.txt

 i) upload the SILK script file: eg. "script.xml" in the example folder; and fill the linkSPecId, number of Threadshold and reload or not(true or false).
 For example, in our case, they are "region", 1 and true respectively.
 Finally, press button "Run!" ii) or you also can create the SILK script.
 Finally, press button "Run!"
 iii) upload an ontology alignment file written in EDOAL, eg. "insee_nuts.xml" in the example folder.
-In this case, you should put the ontologies of two datasets in the folder of tomcat, eg. "onto1_file.rdf" and "onto2_file.rdf" in the example folder.
+In this case, you should put the ontologies of two datasets in the folder of tomcat and named as "onto1_file.rdf" and "onto2_file.rdf" like in the example folder.
 After that, specify the target data set address, in our example, it is datalift's sparql endpoint, which is "http://localhost:8080/datalift/sparql".
 Finally, press button "Run!"

 6. if a page shows "OK~~" comes, go to http://localhost:8080/datalift/sparql and query by SELECT * WHERE {